November 28, 2022–August 27, 2023

 The Wolfsonian–FIU @ 1001 Washington Avenue

-On the exterior of the museum, Lugo brings his characteristic style and approach to Miami's own underexplored stories, designing a mural that commemorates the city's Caribbean roots while weaving in his own family history.
-Connecting the gallery installation to the street, and the Wolfsonian collection to the lives of present-day Miamians, Lugo invites visitors to consider the intersection of race, politics, and memory in the built world around them.
+On the exterior of the museum, Lugo brought his characteristic style and approach to Miami's own underexplored stories, designing a mural that commemorated the city's Caribbean roots while weaving in his own family history.
+Connecting the gallery installation to the street, and the Wolfsonian collection to the lives of present-day Miamians, Lugo invited visitors to consider the intersection of race, politics, and memory in the built world around them.

 Street Shrines was made possible by the National Endowment for the Arts, the Andy Warhol Foundation for the Visual Arts, and Funding Arts Network.
 Additional support from Dr. David and Linda Frankel and Brown Harris Stevens.